racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home/InstallSampleApp.md

 ## About the Sample Application
-The sample application contains documentation about creating your own PyLabs application.
+The sample application contains documentation about creating your own Pylabs application.
 To open the documentation, browse to the sample application.
 By default, the '*crm*' space is displayed.
-Switch the space to '*doc*' to get the PyLabs Application documentation.
+Switch the space to '*doc*' to get the Pylabs Application documentation.

 ![docSpace][imgdocSpace]